-The UK's first non profit organisation training Assistance Dogs and owners' companion dogs to enhance quality of life for British ex-forces with "invisible injuries".
+We are the UK's first non-profit organisation training Assistance Dogs to increase independence and improve quality of life for British ex-servicemen and women with "invisible injuries".

-Our community centred approach gives Veterans the opportunity to meet and engage in an informal and safe environment, amongst peers and with professional training support.
+We give Veterans the opportunity to meet in an informal and safe environment, amongst peers, and to access professional training and support.